 Immediate Care & Primary Care Practice located in Cicero, IL, Roseland, IL, Little Village, IL, and North Lawndale, IL

 Human immunodeficiency virus (HIV) is a sexually transmitted infection (STI) that doesn’t have a cure, but you can manage it with modern care at Cermak Immediate Care.
-With offices in Cicero, Illinois, Ruchir Thakkar, DO, provides STI screening and the care you need to manage this infection.
+With offices in Cicero and Roseland in Chicago, Illinois, Ruchir Thakkar, DO, provides STI screening and the care you need to manage this infection.
 Call Cermak Immediate Care to schedule an appointment or book your visit online today

 Human immunodeficiency virus (HIV) is an infection you can get from sexual contact.
 You can also get it from contact with an infected person’s blood, like with shared needles.
 Additionally, the infection can spread from mother to child during childbirth.